Academic Catalog

 ENVS 23000 Earth System Science (LA)

 Lab-based course that takes a whole-systems approach to understanding the physical, chemical, biological, and human interactions that determine the past, current, and future states of the earth.
 Students will describe key components, interactions, and concepts that characterize the earth system.
 The course emphasizes the generation and analysis of quantitative data.
 Prerequisite: ENVS 12100.
+4 credits.
 (F,Y)

 Attributes: ABSS, ENIN